Content bundle

 ])]

-private FileInterface $image;
+private FileInterface $image;yaml

 properties: